nikerla/vc-content/pages/docs/lessons/lesson2.md

 ---
 ## Summary

-Use this guide to import new products into Virto Commerce Platform(backend) catalog and see or view or can observe them locally in Virto Commerce Storefront(frontend).
+Use this guide to import new products into Virto Commerce Platform(backend) catalog and can observe them locally on Virto Commerce Storefront(frontend).

 ## Prerequisites